You’re a fiction writer in the final stretch, and your manuscript is almost ready to meet readers.

 It’s not about following a checklist.
 It’s about listening closely—to your words, to your instincts, and to the heartbeat of the story you’re trying to tell.

 Editing isn’t the opposite of creativity.
-It’s the next brushstroke on a masterpiece.
+It’s the next brushstroke on your masterpiece.

 Practical Next Steps: Refining with Intention